sunjiangming/PRS_MCCP/README.md

     Mac OSX

-    Essentially, R codes can also run under Windows enviroments
+    The package has been tested on macOS Mojave (10.14.1) and Linux (Red Hat Enterprise Linux Server release 7.6).
+Essentially, R codes can also run under Windows enviroments.

 # Using MCCP